vercel-labs/web-interface-guidelines/README.md

 - **Placeholder value.** Set placeholder to an example value or pattern e.g., `+1 (123) 456-7890` & `sk-012345679…`
 - **Unsaved changes.** Warn before navigation when data could be lost.
 - **Password managers and 2FA.** Ensure compatibility and allow pasting one-time codes.
+- **Text replacements and expansions.** Some add a trailing whitespace.
+The input should trim the value to avoid showing a confusing error message.

 ## Performance